khangtictoc/khangtictoc/README.md

 - Research & Share. ✔

-- Study open-source tools, read useful books, open and certificates in security or promoting my career path ✔
+- Read useful books, study open-source tools, certificates in security that could promote my career path and expertise ✔

 ### I have been "tortured" with these technologies: